 Next, Emmanuel plans to petition that the holiday become recognized as an annual one locally.
 And her group hopes to work with New York State legislators to designate Sojourner Truth Day as a state-recognized holiday as well.

-The youth activists plan to take a reflective, socially distanced walk on Nov.
-26 and suggest others do so as well.
+The youth activists plan to take a reflective, socially distanced walk on the day and suggest others do so as well.

 Sojourner Truth Day builds on recent recognitions in the Hudson Valley that further her legacy — and offer new places to take that reflective walk.